lightningdevkit/lightningdevkit.org/docs/building-a-node-with-ldk/setting-up-a-channel-manager.md

 ## Adding a ChannelManager

-To add a `ChannelManager` to your application, run:
+Adding a `ChannelManager` to your application should look something like this:

 <CodeSwitcher :languages="{rust:'Rust', kotlin:'Kotlin', swift:'Swift'}">
   <template v-slot:rust>